 What does inventory mean in the service industry?

-An inventory process tracks inventory as companies receive, store, manage and withdraw or consume it as work in progress.
+An inventory process tracks inventory as companies receive, store, manage, and withdraw or consume items as work in progress.
 Essentially, the inventory process is the lifecycle of goods and raw materials.

 What are the four different inventory types?

-There are four main types of inventory: raw materials/components, WIP, finished goods and MRO.
+There are four main types of inventory: raw materials/components; work in progress or process, or WIP; finished goods; and maintenance, repair, and operating supplies, or MRO.
 However, some people recognize only three types of inventory, leaving out MRO.
 Understanding the different types of inventory is essential for making sound financial and production planning choices.

 How is inventory controlled?

-Inventory control — or stock control — is making sure that your business has the right supply of inventory to meet customer demand.
-This usually requires inventory management software and supply chain management (SCM) software that brings in data from purchases, shipping, warehousing, reorders, receiving, storage, loss prevention, and even customer satisfaction.
+Inventory control—or stock control—is making sure that your business has the right supply of goods to meet customer demand.
+This usually requires inventory management and supply chain management (SCM) software that brings in data from purchases, shipping, warehousing, reorders, receiving, storage, loss prevention, and even customer satisfaction surveys.

 What is an inventory record?